-4.3 Negative α and reversed helicity
+4.3 Negative $\alpha$ and reversed helicity

-To give a sense of the range of possibilities for the E and B patterns in models of edge-on galaxies, we now consider Model IV with a negative α_0 .
-Physically, negative values of α_0 can be caused in several different ways.
-One such possibility is given when magnetic driving dominates over kinetic driving, in particular when magnetic buoyancy dominates over thermal buoyancy, it has been found that α_0 may be negative (Brandenburg et al. 1995; Rüdiger & Pipin 2000).
-This is the case when the magneto-rotational instability is driving turbulence, which can play a role also in galaxies (Machida et al. 2013).
+To give a sense of the range of possibilities for the E and B patterns in models of edge-on galaxies, we now consider Model IV with a negative $\alpha_0$ .
+Physically, negative values of $\alpha_0$ can be caused by several different mechanisms.
+One such mechanism is given when magnetic driving dominates over kinetic driving, in particular, when magnetic buoyancy dominates over thermal buoyancy.
+In such cases, it has been found that $\alpha_0$ may be negative (Brandenburg et al. 1995; Rüdiger & Pipin 2000).
+This is the case when turbulence is driven by the magnetorotational instability, which can play a role also in galaxies (Machida et al. 2013).